Data Science Initiative

-- Collaborative Research Programme: large grants supporting data science-driven collaborative research projects (Grant size is DKK 15-30 million over 5 years).
+- Collaborative Research Programme: large grants supporting data science-driven collaborative research projects (Grant size is up to DKK 25 million over 5 years).
 Read more here.

 - Investigator Grants: grants for independent data science group leaders at different career stage.
 The grants aim at creating attractive academia career opportunities for data science researchers (Grant size is DKK 10 million over 5 years).
 Further details can be found under the individual calls (Emerging, Ascending and Distinguished investigators).

-- Research Infrastructure Programme: grants to support establishment and operations of national data science infrastructure such as supercomputers, hardware, technical personnel, databases, etc. (Grant size is DKK 5-25 million over 5 years).
+- Research Infrastructure Programme: grants to support establishment and operations of national data science infrastructure such as supercomputers, hardware, technical personnel, databases, etc. (Grant size is up to DKK 5-15 million over 5 years).
 Read more here.

 The initiative is aimed at supporting research where data science is a main driver of the projects, and not merely a support function.
 In addition, the proposed research must fall within the scope of the NNF Data Science Initiative, which comprises the following scientific areas: